-I write and teach at the intersection of transatlantic modernism, theories of mind, psychoanalysis, disciplinary history, and gender and sexuality.
-I have taught at New York University (where I completed my Ph.D. in 2012), The Cooper Union for the Advancement of Science and Art, and most recently at Harvard University, as a Lecturer in History and Literature.
-I have published on Oscar Wilde in Oscholars and on D.H.
-Lawrence and Freud in Modernism/modernity (January 2014).
+I write and teach at the intersection of transatlantic modernism, theories of mind, psychoanalysis, modern spiritualism, and gender and sexuality.
+I have taught at New York University (where I completed my Ph.D. in 2012), The Cooper Union for the Advancement of Science and Art, and more recently at Harvard University, as a Lecturer in History and Literature.

 My research explores the discursive rivalries between modernism and psychoanalysis during the first half of the twentieth century in Britain.
 Pursuing an interdisciplinary and expanded historical framework for modernism, my book in process, Secret Sharers, examines psychoanalysis as a crucial context for literary modernism by anchoring modernist arguments about aesthetic autonomy, literary form, literary interpretation, and the role of the critic in specific debates between modernists and psychoanalysts during the early decades of the twentieth century.
 Rather than use psychoanalysis as an interpretive lens to access modernist texts or argue on behalf of the modernist complexion of psychoanalysis, as previous studies have done, Secret Sharers reanimates the contentious intertextual dialogues between modernists and psychoanalysts with an eye to how such dialogues were crucial to field formation—to modernism as a cultural and intellectual field and to an emergent literary and cultural criticism that grew out of the modernist moment.
 Focusing on the work of D.H.
 Lawrence, Virginia Woolf, Roger Fry, and W.H.
 Auden, and key mid-century critics of modernism, such as Susan Sontag and Theodor Adorno, as well as greater and lesser-known psychoanalysts, Secret Sharers reconstructs a cross-disciplinary matrix of modernist creation while tracking current debates in literary studies back to this early twentieth-century moment.